OgShadoww/Atom/README.md

         - Saving your x cordinate even after zero lines (Done)
         - Fully working scrolling in y  (Done)
         - Scale of terminal sizes to the maximum width of the line or creating x scroll or smart wrap system
-    2. Creating line number in bottom and name of the file
+    2. Creating line number in bottom and name of the file (Done)
     3. Create main menu if run atom without file path
-    4. Inserting mode
+    4. Inserting mode   (Half done)
     5. Highting of syntax
     6. Atom . functoin
     7. Command mode basics (Done)